 Dry scalp: Start by examining your hair care routine.
 You might want to consider using a moisturizing shampoo and conditioner or a clarifying shampoo, to help remove product build-up.

-Dandruff: You could also try using an anti-dandruff shampoo like the Clear Complete Soft Care Anti-Dandruff Shampoo which has Nutrium 10 to help protect your scalp from dandruff.
-Its Fresh Sakura fragrance helps your scalp stay fresh all day.
+Dandruff: You could also use an anti-dandruff shampoo like the Clear Complete Soft Care Anti-Dandruff Shampoo.
+It is formulated with Triple Anti-Dandruff Technology which helps remove, resist, and prevent dandruff.
+It also has amino acids that help in keeping your hair nourished and sakura fragrance that helps your scalp stay fresh all day.